austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Continued working on the RSVP buttons

 **Thoughts**: Finally got the RSVP buttons to work!
 I haven't pushed to dev yet, but the user can now see the next 3 meetups and RSVP to any/all of them after logging in to meetup.
 Ready to move on to the next React project in FCC!
 Though I think I should go over the FB tutorial again...I feel like I am under-utilizing props.

+### Day 51: September 14, 2017

+**Today's Progress**: Finished RSVP buttons, cleaned up the code, pushed to dev, and attended CodeClub meetup

+**Thoughts**: Ready to get back to the FCC React projects and try to code the React way rather than the hacky way.
+Recently I have not been coding as much, and I need to kick it back into high gear if I want to meet my goal.